Chiang Kai-shek: Rising power

 Sun Yat-sen died on 12 March 1925, creating a power vacuum in the Kuomintang.
 A contest ensued among Wang Jingwei, Liao Zhongkai, and Hu Hanmin.
 In August, Liao was assassinated and Hu was arrested for his connections to the murderers.
-Wang Jingwei, who had succeeded Sun as chairman of the Guangdong regime, seemed ascendant but was forced into exile by Chiang following the Canton Coup.
-The SS Yongfeng, renamed the Zhongshan in Sun's honour, had appeared off Changzhou, the location of the Whampoa Academy, on apparently-falsified orders and amid a series of unusual phone calls trying to ascertain Chiang's location.
+Wang Jingwei, who had succeeded Sun as the first president of the Nationalist government, then controlling only Guangdong province, seemed ascendant but was forced into exile by Chiang following the Canton Coup.
+During the coup, the SS Yongfeng, renamed the Zhongshan in Sun's honour, had appeared off Changzhou, the location of the Whampoa Academy, on apparently-falsified orders and amid a series of unusual phone calls trying to ascertain Chiang's location.
 He initially considered fleeing Guangdong and even booked passage on a Japanese steamer but then decided to use his military connections to declare martial law on 20 March 1926 and to crack down on Communist and Soviet influence over the National Revolutionary Army, the military academy, and the party.
 The right wing of the party supported him, and Joseph Stalin, anxious to maintain Soviet influence in the area, had his lieutenants agree to Chiang's demands on a reduced Communist presence in the KMT leadership in exchange for certain other concessions.
 The rapid replacement of leadership enabled Chiang to effectively end civilian oversight of the military after 15 May, though his authority was somewhat limited by the army's own regional composition and divided loyalties.

-On 5 June 1926, he was named commander-in-chief of the National Revolutionary Army (NRA); on 27 July, he finally launched Sun's long-delayed Northern Expedition, aimed at conquering the northern warlords and bringing China together under the KMT.
+On 5 June 1926, he was named commander-in-chief of the National Revolutionary Army (NRA); on 27 July, he launched Sun's long-delayed Northern Expedition, aimed at conquering the northern warlords and bringing China together under the KMT.

-The NRA branched into three divisions: to the west was the returned Wang Jingwei, who led a column to take Wuhan; Bai Chongxi's column went east to take Shanghai; Chiang himself led in the middle route, planning to take Nanjing before pressing ahead to capture Beijing.
+The NRA branched into three divisions: to the west was Wang Jingwei, who returned from his exile in France to lead a column to take Wuhan; Bai Chongxi's column went east to take Shanghai; Chiang himself led in the middle route, planning to take Nanjing before pressing ahead to capture Beijing.
 However, in January 1927, Wang Jingwei and his KMT leftist allies took the city of Wuhan amid much popular mobilization and fanfare.
-Allied with a number of Chinese Communists and advised by Soviet agent Mikhail Borodin, Wang declared the national government as having moved to Wuhan.
+Allied with a number of Chinese Communists and advised by Soviet agent Mikhail Borodin, Wang declared the Nationalist government as having moved to Wuhan.